Copilot-Language/copilot/README.md

 The `Copilot.Theorem.Prover` defines a general interface for provers.
 Therefore, it is really easy to add a new prover by creating a new object of type `Prover`.
-The latter is defined like this :
+The latter is defined like this:

 ```haskell
 data Cex = Cex